Big cat: Roaring

 The ability to roar comes from an elongated and specially adapted larynx and hyoid apparatus.
 The larynx is attached to the hyoid bone that is hanging from a sequence of bones.
 This sequence of bones the hyoid hangs from are tympanohyal, stylohyal, epihyal, and ceratohyal; these are located in the mandible and skull.
 In the larynx, there are vocal folds that produce the structure needed to stretch the ligament to a length that creates the roar effect.
 This tissue is made of thick collagen and elastic fiber that becomes denser as it approaches the epithelial mucosal lining.
 When this large pad folds it creates a low natural frequency, causing the cartilage walls of the larynx to vibrate.
 When it begins to vibrate the sound moves from a high to low air resistance which makes the roaring.

 The lion's larynx is the longest, giving it the most robust roar.
 The roar in good conditions can be heard 8 or even 10 km (8 or) away.
 All five extant members of the genus Panthera contain this elongated hyoid but owing to differences in the larynx the snow leopard cannot roar.
 Unlike the roaring cats in their family, the snow leopard is distinguished by the lack of a large pad of fibro-elastic tissue that allows for a large vocal fold.

 Weight range

 The range of weights exhibited by the species is large.
 At the bottom, adult snow leopards usually weigh 22 to 55 kg, with an exceptional specimen reaching 75 kg.

 Male and female lions typically weigh 150–250 kg and 110–182 kg respectively, and male and female tigers 100–306 kg and 75–167 kg respectively.
 Exceptionally heavy male lions and tigers have been recorded to exceed 306 kg in the wilderness, and weigh around 450 kg in captivity.

-The liger, a hybrid of a lion and tiger, can grow to be much larger than its parent species.
+The liger, a hybrid of a lion and tiger, can grow to be much larger than either parent species.
 In particular, a liger called 'Nook' is reported to have weighed over 550 kg.